Portfolio Vol. I — No. 01 United States

 Portrait of Eric Malamisura

-Fig. 01 — The architect.
-Hover for the machine's view.
+Fig. 01 — Eric Malamisura.
+Hover for an ASCII rendering.

 • THE WIRE — UNITED STATES